 We have just recently began to hold Open Gym Night for Middle-Schoolers.
 These are scheduled approximately twice a month on Friday evening throughout the school-year.
 Check the Church Calendar for exact dates.

-Our teens are led by our Youth Minister Jonathan Paga and includes Sunday Night teaching and fellowships, in addition to service opportunities and outings.
+Our teens are led by our Youth Minister Jonathan Paga and includes Sunday School teaching, Wednesday night teaching and fellowships, in addition to service opportunities and outings.
 The Youth Group is seen as a particularly strategic age.
 For this reason, it is not uncommon to see one of the pastors in the teaching rotation and at youth events.

 Most recently Jonathan and his wife, Rachel, planned an overnight Youth Retreat with a sister church.
 The retreat was a lot of fun as well as having an emphasis on spiritual formation.
 The gospel was both shared and explained in detail with three one-hour teaching sessions on Romans 3-6 and times of discussion, reflection and prayer.

-Our church has long-sponsored AWANA Kids Clubs from 3 years old through 8th Grade.
-This includes Cubbies, Sparkies, T & T, and Trek.
+Our church has long-sponsored AWANA Kids Clubs from 3 years old through 6th Grade.
+This includes Cubbies, Sparkies, and T & T (FYI – Our Trek-aged students are now part of our weekly Youth Group on Wednesday nights).
 Our AWANA Program takes place on Wednesday evenings throughout the school-year.